Abstract

 J

-Diverse somatic mutation patterns and pathway alterations in human cancers
+Diverse somatic mutation patterns and pathway alterations in human cancers,

 Nature.

-Comprehensive molecular portraits of human breast tumours
+43Cancer Genome Atlas Research NetworkComprehensive molecular portraits of human breast tumours,

 Nature.